 - High blood pressure.
-Your heart works harder than it has to if your blood pressure is high.
+The heart works harder than it has to when blood pressure is high.

 - Irregular heartbeats.
-These abnormal rhythms, especially if they are very frequent and fast, can weaken the heart muscle and cause heart failure.
+Irregular heartbeats, especially if they are very frequent and fast, can weaken the heart muscle and cause heart failure.

 - Congenital heart disease.
 Some people who develop heart failure were born with problems that affect the structure or function of their heart.

 - Diabetes.
 Having diabetes increases the risk of high blood pressure and coronary artery disease.

 - Sleep apnea.
 This inability to breathe properly during sleep results in low blood-oxygen levels and an increased risk of irregular heartbeats.
 Both of these problems can weaken the heart.

 - Obesity.
 People who have obesity have a higher risk of developing heart failure.

 - Viral infections.
 Some viral infections can damage to the heart muscle.